Chevrolet Cobalt Insurance Rates

 Rates are averaged for all Chevrolet Cobalt models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Cheap Chevrolet Cobalt Insurance
+How to Buy Cheap Chevrolet Cobalt Insurance

-- You may be able to save up to $130 per year simply by quoting online in advance
+- Drivers can save up to $130 per year simply by quoting early and online

-- Increasing comprehensive and collision deductibles can save around $250 each year
+- Increasing deductibles could save up to $250 each year

 Using a rate comparison tool will help you find the best Chevy Cobalt insurance rates, regardless of if you are shopping for Cobalt SS insurance rates or trying to find out how much does a 2006 Chevy Cobalt cost to insure.